-Venice is one of the most beautiful cities in the world.
-It’s also unique, built on hundreds of tiny islands in a lagoon off the coast of north east Italy.
-Incredibly, his city grew from a few huts on muddy islands to one of the greatest and richest cities in the world, with trading links and an empire across the Mediterranean.
+Venice is also unique, built on hundreds of tiny islands in a lagoon off the coast of northeast Italy.
+Incredibly, this city grew from a few huts on muddy islands to one of the greatest and richest cities in the world, with trading links and an empire across the Mediterranean.

 Venice is an astounding city, and there is a staggering wealth of sights to see there – St Mark’s Square and its stunning Basilica, the Doge’s Palace, Palladio’s San Giorgio Maggiore, the distinctive domed church of Santa Maria della Salute, the Grand Canal, the Rialto Bridge and so much more.
 Then there are the many canals, with the graceful gondolas effortlessly gliding along them.
 Every corner you turn you find beauty.